pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/largest-graph-network.md

 ## Expected Results

-Ten documents should be returned, corresponding to the original ten source social network users, with each one including a count of the user's _network reach_ and the names of their _extended connections_, ordered by the user with the largest network reach first, as shown below:
+Ten documents should be returned, corresponding to the original ten source social network users, with each one including a count of the user's _network reach_, and the names of their _extended connections_, sorted by the user with the most extensive network reach first, as shown below:

 ```javascript
 [